Employee Disability Accommodations

 Due to the fact that the needs of a particular employee and the accommodation(s) they seek are unique and determined on a case-by-case basis, any questions should be directed to the HR Compliance Officer and ADA Coordinator, Kurt Hennemann, at firstname.lastname@example.org, or (414) 229-5411.

-If you are an employee in need of a leave of absence due to a medical condition, please consult the Personnel Representative for your School, College, or Division (PREP/UBR Directory), or the Family and Medical Leave Act Toolkit.
+If you are an employee in need of a leave of absence due to a medical condition, please consult the Human Resources Business Partner for your School, College, or Division (HRBP and UBR Directory), or the Family and Medical Leave Act Toolkit.

 For reference, please see the UWM policy on Reasonable Accommodations and request for accommodation form below: